bouassaba/horoscope/README.md

 - [Sanity](https://www.sanity.io/): modern and powerful CMS.
 - [SWR](https://swr.vercel.app/): great for loading client data using React hooks, keeps the code clean and handles caching.
 - [GraphQL](https://graphql.org/): CMS data is loaded by the Next.js API routes using GraphQL.
-- [Bun](https://bun.sh/): new JavaScript & TypeScript runtime, written from scratch for modern frontend workflows.
+- [Bun](https://bun.sh/): new JavaScript and TypeScript runtime, written from scratch for modern frontend workflows.

 ## CI/CD

-When a pull request is opened against the `main` branch a GitHub action will build and lint the TypeScript code.
+When a pull request is opened against the `main` branch a GitHub action will compile and lint the TypeScript code.

-The app follows GitOps, meaning once a commit or a PR is merged to the `main` branch, Vercel will automatically deploy the changes to: https://tryhoroscope.vercel.app
+The app follows GitOps, meaning once a commit or a PR is merged to the `main` branch, Vercel will automatically deploy the changes to: [tryhoroscope.vercel.app](https://tryhoroscope.vercel.app)

-The commits follow [Conventional Commits](https://www.conventionalcommits.org) conventions,  for consistency.
+The repository follows [Conventional Commits](https://www.conventionalcommits.org) for consistency.

 ## Getting Started